jasvant0020/Project-Argus_2.0/README.md

    - Sends Telegram alert if person is in your `TARGET_NAMES` list
    - Plays alert sound

-✅ Detects unknown persons (not in your known face list).
+✅ If Detects unknown persons (not in your known face list).
 1. When a face doesn't match known encodings, its face encoding is compared to previously seen unknowns using a distance threshold.
 2. If it's a new unknown person, it will be logged and snapshot will be saved.
-If it's a known unknown, it will only be logged again after a gap of X seconds (configurable).
+3. If it's a known unknown, it will only be logged again after a gap of X seconds (configurable).
-3. This prevents duplicate logging of the same person while allowing others to be logged immediately.
+4. This prevents duplicate logging of the same person while allowing others to be logged immediately.

 ### 📸 Snapshot Logging on Detection